flamsanct/flamsanct.github.io/org/README.md

 ## Evolving the DAO
 ![DA0 Models](img/dao20.png)
-<p style="text-align:center; font-size: 16px;">Source: 1kxnetwork's excellent <a style="font-style: italic" href="https://medium.com/1kxnetwork/organization-legos-the-state-of-dao-tooling-866b6879e93e">Organization Legos: The State of DAO Tooling</a></p>
+<p style="text-align:center; font-style: italic">Source: 1kxnetwork's excellent <a style="" href="https://medium.com/1kxnetwork/organization-legos-the-state-of-dao-tooling-866b6879e93e">Organization Legos: The State of DAO Tooling</a></p>

 When we look at what the above chart refers to as a DAO 1.0 versus a DAO 2.0, the launch version of Citadel DAO will land closer to the 1.0 model.
 The majority of day-to-day project management will still be concentrated with the core team and community decision making will usually come down to a DAO-wide democratic vote on a proposal.
 So there will be DAO 1.0 way of getting things done initially, and the team will provide as much documentation about how to go about this as possible.